Safe and Stylized Trajectory Planning for Autonomous Driving via Diffusion Model: RELATED WORK

 \subsection{Learning-based Planning}

 Learning-based planning methods emerged to address the inflexibility of rule-based approaches, leveraging data-driven models to capture complex environmental interactions and stylistic driving patterns from large-scale datasets.
 This paradigm is broadly divided into modular and end-to-end subcategories, both aiming to enhance adaptability while preserving safety \cite{wu2024recent}.
 Modular learning methods decompose the planning problem into sequential sub-tasks (e.g., obstacle prediction, behavior classification, trajectory optimization), which are then optimized individually via supervised learning or reinforcement learning (RL).
-For instance, TransFuser \cite{chitta2022transfuser} fuses multi-modal perceptual features (LiDAR, camera) to predict safe driving behaviors, while WoTE \cite{li2023wote} employs edge-aware attention to refine waypoint generation, improving safety in dynamic scenarios.
+For instance, TransFuser \cite{chitta2022transfuser} fuses multi-modal perceptual features (LiDAR, camera) for end-to-end driving, while PlanTF \cite{cheng2023plantf} provides a strong imitation-based closed-loop planning baseline on nuPlan.
 While these methods improve adaptability, integrating style remains a challenge.
-Some RL-based approaches integrate style-similarity rewards to align trajectories with specific templates (e.g., aggressive or conservative) \cite{li2022multi, chen2020gan}.
-However, they typically rely on static safety-style weight ratios, failing to dynamically adjust priorities when risk levels change (e.g., increasing safety weights near pedestrians) \cite{wang2021safety}.
+Some learning-based approaches attempt to encode preference-related objectives or adaptive behavior through reinforcement learning and policy optimization \cite{wu2024recent, dinneweth2022marlsurvey}.
+However, they typically rely on static trade-offs between safety and preference objectives, failing to dynamically adjust priorities when risk levels change \cite{wu2024recent}.
 End-to-end learning methods directly map raw perceptual inputs to control commands.
 This approach eliminates handcrafted sub-modules, enabling the model to learn holistic, end-to-end driving styles.
 Pioneered by Bojarski et al. \cite{bojarski2016end} for steering control, this strategy was later extended by conditional imitation learning frameworks to generate style-aware trajectories based on expert demonstrations \cite{scheel2021urbandriver}.
 Despite their potential for style replication, end-to-end methods suffer from significant safety opacity.
 Their ``black-box'' nature makes it difficult to verify or guarantee safe behavior in out-of-distribution (OOD) scenarios.
 Consequently, style adaptation often inadvertently compromises safety, such as when replicating aggressive speed profiles that elevate collision risk \cite{dauner2023pdm, cheng2023plantf}.
 Overall, while learning-based methods show promise for stylized driving, they struggle to dynamically balance safety constraints with personalized preferences.
-Their main limitations, including fixed safety–style weights, weak dynamic agent modeling, and poor interpretability of end-to-end models, highlight the need for a unified approach that adapts safety in real time while maintaining flexible driving styles.
+Their main limitations, including fixed safety--style weights, weak dynamic agent modeling, and poor interpretability of end-to-end models, highlight the need for a unified approach that adapts safety in real time while maintaining flexible driving styles.